 For food and drinks on the move, try Sprigg on Ingram Street for fresh salads and snack boxes that are jam-packed with colour and taste - preorder from Sprigg's website or simply order at the door.
 Just round the corner on Miller Street is one of the city's most popular haunts, Paesano Pizza, who have managed to keep the stove on throughout lockdown by changing from sit-ins to takeaway and deliveries.
 So why not pick up one of their weekly specials (check out Paesano's menu) and find a spot nearby in George Square for a treat-time lunch.

 Enjoy Glasgow's west neighbourhood

 Leafy, creative and community-led, Glasgow's south is the perfect place for a long leisurely walk.
-With beautiful tenement streets, the city's largest parks and trendy little cafes, stay south and have a great day!
+With beautiful tenement streets, the city's largest parks and trendy little cafes, head south and have a great day!

 Wander through the district of Strathbungo and find Moray Place - one of a number of the city's most desirable streets to live in, which can be found in the south.
 If you enjoy a bit of house envy, check out the stunning streets of Milbrae Crescent, Queen's Drive and Blairhall Avenue.
-Further out in Cathcart is Thomson's Holmwood House - prebook now to visit the architect’s finest residential villa, which is open on Saturdays.
+Further out in Cathcart is Thomson's Holmwood House - keep up-to-date via the National Trust for Scotland's website on which date in May that the architect’s finest residential villa is due to reopen.